Offer Negotiation Methods for Home Buyers

 - Discuss motivations for changing contract default periods.

-- Review seller- and buyer-paid items and determine whether these items are "red flags" or likely to raise shackles.
+- Review seller- and buyer-paid items and determine whether these items are "red flags."

 - Generally, the party responsible for title and escrow fees selects the services -- has the seller selected the services and expects to pay for them, yet you want to choose?
 Don't let a small item become a big issue.